The Standalone Repository requires at least version 3.2.10 of MongoDB (or a later release in the

 Verify connectivity by running

 C:\mongodb\bin\mongo.exe which will display an error if it can’t connect to the MongoDB server.
+If the connection is successful, type the command

 Per the MongoDB Production Notes, we recommend setting the Windows page file to the largest feasible multiple of